 If you have been to Singer Island, would you recommend it to someone else?

 Our visit to Singer Island took place two months after a 10-day trip to Ireland and Scotland.

 The island’s quiet may have been more appealing after the stress of driving more than 1,000 miles around the lovely Irish countryside with few signs and narrow winding roads.

-Regardless, the island has nearly five miles of white sand beach with a quality comparable to some of the best beaches on the east coast of the U.S.
+Regardless, we quickly found that the most popular thing to do on the island is spending time on the lengthy beaches.
+The island has nearly five miles of white sand beach with a quality comparable to some of the best beaches on the east coast of the U.S.

 Another appeal of the beach was the lack of people.
 Anyone could find a long stretch by the warm water and call it their own without nearby sand volleyball games or blasting boombox music.